janw4ld/docker-notes/by-example/1-distributing-builds/4-cross-compiled/readme.md

 arm64 image's steps will be prefixed with `[linux/amd64->arm64]` instead of just `[linux/amd64]` like in [3-multiplatform](../3-multiplatform/).

+> [!NOTE]
-`$BUILDPLATFORM` and `$TARGETPLATFORM` are build arguments that buildkit injects into the build context to help us determine the host and target architectures in a multiplatform build.
+> `$BUILDPLATFORM` and `$TARGETPLATFORM` are build arguments that buildkit
+> injects into the build context to help us determine the host and target
+> architectures in a multiplatform build.

 ```diff
 --- ../3-multiplatform/Dockerfile	2024-05-10 14:15:29.234439651 +0300